-XTC was an English New Wave/art-pop band that released 10 albums on Virgin between 1978 and 1992, followed by two albums at the turn of the millennium on Cooking Vinyl.
-For its first five albums, the band’s core consisted of vocalist/guitarist Andy Partridge, bassist/vocalist Colin Moulding, and drummer Terry Chambers.
-During its first two years on Virgin, the band featured future-Shriekback keyboardist Barry Andrews, who played on the albums White Music and Go 2.
+XTC was an English rock band that released ten albums on Virgin between 1978 and 1992, followed by two albums at century’s end on Cooking Vinyl.
+On their first five albums, XTC’s core consists of vocalist–guitarist Andy Partridge, bassist–vocalist Colin Moulding, and drummer Terry Chambers.
+During their first two years on Virgin, XTC featured future-Shriekback keyboardist Barry Andrews, who played on the albums White Music and Go 2.

 Members: Andy Partridge (vocals, guitar), Colin Moulding (bass, vocals), Terry Chambers (drums, vocals, 1972-83), Dave Cartner (guitar, vocals, 1972-75), Steve Hutchins (vocals, 1974-75), Jonathan Perkins (keyboards, 1976), Barry Andrews (keyboards, vocals, 1976-78), Dave Gregory (keyboards, guitar, 1978-98)

 XTC frontman Andy Partridge got his formal start in 1970 when he formed the band Stiff Beach with Swindon-area musicians.
 Amid a slew of gigs with a revolving cast of players, the band changed its name to Star Park.
 By 1972, bassist Colin Moulding and drummer Terry Chambers settled in as permanent members.